 The Buddhist approach towards enlightenment aims to dissolve the ego.
 Rid yourself of all your earthly attachments, desires, and pleasures.

 I’m sure enlightened Buddhist monks experience tremendous peace, but I feel as if this approach is too extreme.
-I believe you can still find peace without permanently killing your ego.
+You can still find peace without permanently killing your ego.

 Why deny yourself of life’s finer pleasures?